What is ‘flurona’ and how common is it? - NewsBreak

 She was released Thursday in good condition, according to The Times of Israel, but the Health Ministry is looking into the case to see if the combination of infections increased the severity of the illness.

-While some reports said it was the first case in the world, according to WHO, it’s also been seen in the U.S. and across Asia.What is Covaxin, the COVID vaccine not approved in the US?
+While some reports said it was the first case in the world, according to WHO, it’s also been seen in the U.S. and across Asia.FDA authorizes COVID-19 boosters for 12 to 15-year-olds

 WHO told Nexstar’s WJW that the frequency of influenza co-infection among COVID-19 positive patients is 0.4% in America.